devopness/devopness/apps/api-docs/automated_testing.md

 The fixture-transaction graph is formed of two kinds of nodes, representing transactions and fixtures, and directed edges representing the fixture inputs and outputs required by transactions.
 The `TransactionGraph.fixtureTransactionGraphFromTransactionSpecs` method converts an array of `TransactionMetadata` objects into a graph by creating a node per transaction, and connecting these to the fixtures specified in the spec.

 There are some corner cases:
 * Transactions returning `FixtureListKey` types, such as `getApplications` or `getProjects`, are considered as only having a fixture input, instead of having fixture outputs.
 As these transactions don't create or modify fixtures, and require at least one fixture of the type to exist in the return value, they're inserted in the graph as only one edge: with one input fixture of the type of the element they return.
 * The `FixtureDependency` array in the body input of a transaction is resolved to a `FixtureKey` array containing all the fixtures used in composing those dependencies, which corresponds to the fixture nodes in the graph connected to this transaction node.
 * The topological sorting algorithm requires that the source graph is acyclical.
-For this reason, transaction output edges to fixture nodes are skipped if the same fixture is already connnected as by input edge.
+For this reason, transaction output edges to fixture nodes are skipped if the same fixture is already connected as by input edge.
 * Input edges to DELETE transactions are stored in a separate adjacency list, as this will come in handy in the next step.
 * As the only header parameter in the devopness API is the `Authorization` header, the transaction dependencies to the `user_tokens` fixture type are pre-encoded in the `TransactionGraph` constructor.

 #### Transaction adjacency list
-The `TransactionGraph.populateAdjacencyList` method does the final step in converting the fixture-transaction graph into a transaction adjency list by collapsing fixture nodes and rewiring their edges between the transaction nodes that it connects.
+The `TransactionGraph.populateAdjacencyList` method does the final step in converting the fixture-transaction graph into a transaction adjacency list by collapsing fixture nodes and rewiring their edges between the transaction nodes that it connects.
 This process requires two passes: one for unreachable fixture identification, then another for creating transaction-transaction edges.

 Unreachable fixtures are those that don't contain a transaction that outputs it and does not contain itself as an input: a so-called generator transaction.
 It's essential to remove the transactions associated with those fixtures from the graph, as the running orders derived from this graph would not satisfy the dependencies of these transactions and result in runtime errors.